AtomicTessellator/fhi-vibes/docs/Documentation/cli.md

   -h, --help  Show this message and exit.

 Commands:
-  csv             show contents of csv FILE geometry        inform about a structure in a geometry input file md              inform about MD simulation in FILE
+  anharmonicity   Compute sigmaA for trajectory dataset in FILE csv             show contents of csv FILE geometry        inform about a structure in a geometry input file md              inform about MD simulation in FILE